 Dr Ellis is a business growth strategy and cash-flow management specialist, working with owners and managers from all types of organisations.
 He understands business activities and management competency development.
-He believes that these skills are ones that should be taught at business courses.
+He believes that these skills are ones that should be taught in business courses.

 Peter is also a specialist in the area of forensic management, where he works with the owner and managers to prepare an individually tailored strategy and succession plan.
 In this way, he is able to help an entity design and implement strategic organisation and management plans that are unique to each client.
 Peter works with all levels of management to establish clear, defined and practical systems.